What Causes Hair Loss? Every Trigger Explained

 Nutritional Deficiency

-How To Combat Hair Loss
+How To Combat Thinning Hair

 DHT Inhibitors

 Fortunately, there are natural ingredients that can inhibit 5-alpha-reductase, the enzyme that converts testosterone to DHT, like red clover and saw palmetto.
 The latter, in particular, has shown promise as a remedy for hair loss when taken orally.
+DHT inhibitors can also work when applied topically, such as if you use a hair serum.

 Avoid Heat Styling and Too-Tight Hairstyles